Research

 Summary

-The electrochemical interface is a critical zone that enables chemical transformations and is arguably the most vital—yet least understood—part of the system.
+The electrochemical interface is a critical zone that enables chemical transformations and is arguably the most vital—yet least understood part of an electrochemical system.
 Our understanding of electrochemical interfaces remains in its infancy due to their inherent complexity and the limited experimental and computational tools currently available to investigate them.
 For computational tools to function as accurate microscopes of the electrified interface, it is essential to develop realistic models that can capture the diverse physicochemical phenomena occurring across a wide range of length and time scales.
 The DELI Lab aims to leverage atomistic simulations (such as DFT, molecular dynamics, and enhanced sampling), accelerated by machine learning-based approaches, alongside microkinetic simulations and mass transport modeling, to advance our understanding of electrochemical interfaces.
 This insight will then be used to manipulate (electro)chemical reactivity for applications in energy storage and conversion.

 Key research questions

-Research directions
+Research Directions